WGUNDERWOOD/wgunderwood.github.io/_posts/bernstein/2022-11-02-bernstein.markdown

 probability theory, mathematical statistics and theoretical machine learning, providing a mathematical framework to the notion that "with enough samples you eventually get the right answer."
-More precisely, they provide a bound on the probability that a random variable deviates from its expected value by more than a specified amount.
+More precisely, they provide bounds on the typical deviations that a random variable makes away from its expected value.
-Bernstein's inequality allows tight control on the tail probabilities of a sum of random variables where variance and almost sure bounds on the summands are available.
+Bernstein's inequality allows us to control the size of a sum of random variables where variance and almost sure bounds on the summands are available.

 ## Motivation

-In many applications, we need to control the largest entry in a sum of possibly high-dimensional random vectors.
+In many applications, we need to control the maximum of many random variables.
 For example,
 we might be proving uniform convergence of a statistical estimator,